esraesen/DSA210-Spring2025-Project/README.md

 ### **Visualization**
 - **Scatter Plots**: Genre-specific trends in playtime and popularity will be explored.
 - **Bar Charts**: Top 5 genres by ownership and their average playtime will be compared.

+# Report
+## Introduction
+The relationship between game genres, playtime lengths, prices, and popularity on Steam will be analyzed in this project.
+The main objective is to determine how these factors influence player engagement, as measured by ownership numbers and positive ratings.
+The hypothesis that longer playtimes lead to higher popularity for narrative-driven or completable games will be tested.
+Patterns will be identified to understand what drives game popularity on Steam, potentially informing better game selection or pricing strategies for players and developers.

+## Hypothesis
+- **Null Hypothesis (H0)**: There is no significant relationship between playtime length (main_extras) and game popularity (positive_ratings).
+An increase in playtime does not significantly affect popularity.
+- **Alternative Hypothesis (H1)**: There is a significant relationship between playtime length and game popularity.
+As playtime increases, game popularity also increases.